-For the purpose of this Ordinance, the standards contained in the Wisconsin Uniform Dwelling Code shall be expanded to apply as the standards for construction of the following:

-- 1. Additions, alterations and major equipment replacements for one and two family dwellings built prior to June 1, 1980. - 2.
+- 1. For the purpose of this Ordinance, the standards contained in the Wisconsin Uniform Dwelling Code shall be expanded to apply the alteration, enlargement or repair of existing 1- and 2-family dwellings constructed prior to June 1, 1980, for which a building permit is required under this Chapter.
+Submitted building permit applications for alterations or additions to homes built prior to June 1, 1980, may provide alternative methods or materials that, when deemed necessary in the opinion of the Building Inspector, meet the current intent of the code. - 2.
 Detached accessory buildings greater than 120 square feet serving one and two family dwellings.
 Grade-beam slabs are required for private, residential accessory buildings with a continuous floating slab of reinforced concrete and shall not be less than four (4) inches in thickness.
 Reinforcement shall be a minimum of six by six (6 x 6) inch, number ten wire mesh.
 The slab shall be provided with a thickened edge all around, eight (8) inches wide and eight (8) inches below the top of the slab.
 (Exempted are "frost-free footings" for detached residential accessory buildings.)
 DSPS 322 shall not apply. - 3.
-With respect to other detached accessory buildings, concrete slabs, frost-free footings, and the like are not required, but if they are installed they shall follow (2) above and/or DSPS 321.
+With respect to other detached accessory buildings, concrete slabs, frost-free footings, and the like are not required, but if they are installed they shall follow (2) above and/or DSPS 321. - 4.
+Any act required to be performed or prohibited by an Administrative Code Provision incorporated herein by reference is required or prohibited by this Chapter.